tmtsoftware/csw.g8/README.md

 - `name [sample]`: The name of the project.
 - `assemblyComponentName [sampleAssembly]` : The Component Name of the Assembly
 - `hcdComponentName [sampleHcd]` : The Component Name of the HCD
-- `organization [org.tmt]`: Specifies the organization for this project.
 - `subsystem [CSW]`: Specifies the subsystem name.

 ---